What is Tri-Luma® cream?

 If you notice any signs of side effects during application and usage of Triluma cream with main ingredients Fluocinolone / Hydroquinone / Tretinoin, ensure that you notify your dermatologist.
 The following side effects are widespread: acne, dry skin, erythema, itchy feeling, peeling of the skin, should you notice black-blue discoloration appearing on the skin or severe irritation visit your dermatologist straight away.

-Triluma (Fluocinolone Acetonide/Hydroquinone/Tretinoin) cream is for topical use only.
-Do not use abrasive cleaning products, soaps or other cosmetic products which produce a drying effect or which have high alcohol or astringent levels.
+Triluma crema (Fluocinolone Acetonide/Hydroquinone/Tretinoin) is for topical use only.
+Do not use abrasive cleaning products, soaps, or other cosmetic products that produce a drying effect or which have high alcohol or astringent levels.
 Ask your dermatologist about which cleansers are safe for use during Triluma cream applications.

 Application of Triluma is also known as Tri-Luma cream alternative can make it easier for your skin to become sunburned.
 Therefore, stay out of the sun whenever possible, and protect yourself with long-sleeved clothing, a cap, and other protective clothing if you must go outside.
 Also recommended to use strong SPF lotions against UV sunlight rays.